 - previous close minus low

 As you can see, true range is often exactly the same as range.
-The cases when it is greater than range (it can’t be smaller) are when there is a gap between days or bars – when previous close is outside the current bar’s range (higher than high or lower than low).
-For more detailed explanation of true range with examples, see True Range and How It Differs from Range.
+The cases when it is greater than range (it can't be smaller) are when there is a gap between days or bars – when previous close is outside the current bar's range (higher than high or lower than low).
+For more detailed explanation of true range with graphic examples of all possible cases, see True Range and How It Differs from Range.

 Once you have true range, ATR is calculated as average of true range over a number of days or bars – this number is called the ATR period.
 There are three common methods to calculate this average (simple, exponential, and the original Wilder's smoothing method).